The Bight Reef (Coral Gardens) Providenciales

 Generally, great snorkeling is had when the wind is below 12 mph (19 km/h).
 Additionally, the incoming or high tide times likewise typically bring better clarity.

-Midday and full sun of course lights up the underwater scene better, yet some of the interesting creatures, such as lobsters, lionfish, and marine mollusks emerge in the morning and evening.
+While midday and full sun lights up the underwater scene better, some interesting creatures—such as lobsters, lionfish, and marine mollusks—emerge more often in the morning and evening.

 Dangers